Hiddengamer007/Only-Numbers-Wordlist/README.md

-# Only-Numbers-Wordlist
-A only numbers wordlist
+This Project has multiple Wordlists that only contain numbers